DR. ANGEL BRUTUS, LPCC, ACS, BC-TMH, CMPC

 Photo Credit: InForm Magazine's Ryan O'Neal

-Earned my Bachelor of Arts Degree in Audiology & Speech-Language Pathology with a minor in African & African-American Studies from the University of Tennessee, Knoxville while subsequently earning my Master of Science Degree in Counseling with a concentration in Rehabilitation Counseling.
-Since then, I have pursued my Doctorate in Psychology Degree with a concentration in Sport & Performance Psychology from the University of the Rockies where I am a member of the National Honor Society and a recipient of the University President's Diversity Scholarship Award where I successfully defended my dissertation titled- "Minority, Student and Athlete: Understanding the Multiracial Division I Intercollegiate Athlete's Ascribed Meanings of the Experience of Stereotype Threat."
+I earned my Bachelor of Arts Degree in Audiology & Speech-Language Pathology with a minor in African & African-American Studies from the University of Tennessee, Knoxville while subsequently earning my Master of Science Degree in Counseling with a concentration in Rehabilitation Counseling.
+Since then, I have earned my Doctorate in Psychology Degree with a concentration in Sport & Performance Psychology from the University of the Rockies where I was a member of the National Honor Society and a recipient of the University President's Diversity Scholarship Award where I successfully defended my dissertation entitled- "Minority, Student and Athlete: Understanding the Multiracial Division I Intercollegiate Athlete's Ascribed Meanings of the Experience of Stereotype Threat."

 CERTIFICATIONS & CONTINUED TRAINING

-I am a Licensed Professional Counselor with the Georgia Board of Professional Counselors; Certified Rehabilitation Counselor with the Commission on Rehabilitation Counselor Certification; Distance Credentialed Counselor with the Center for Credentialing & Education; Certified Clinical Hypnotherapist with The Anxiety & Stress Management Institute; Level V Yoga Instructor with YogaFit Training Systems; Addiction Recovery Group Facilitator with SMART Recovery; certified trainer for Positive Coaching Alliance to provide coach certification workshops nationally.; and certified training facilitator for Mental Health First Aid for Adults with the National Council for Mental Wellbeing.
+I serve as a clinically Licensed Professional Counselor in multiple jurisdictions; Certified Mental Performance Consultant as recognized by AASP; Board Certified TeleMental Health Counselor with the Center for Credentialing & Education; Certified Clinical Hypnotherapist with The Anxiety & Stress Management Institute; Level V Yoga Instructor with YogaFit Training Systems; Addiction Recovery Group Facilitator with SMART Recovery; certified trainer for Positive Coaching Alliance to provide coach certification workshops nationally.; and certified training facilitator for Mental Health First Aid for Adults with the National Council for Mental Wellbeing.